Top

 made visible.

 These aren't case studies.
-They're the actual systems I've built — documented so you can evaluate the approach before committing to a conversation.
+They're the actual systems I've built — documented so you can evaluate the methodology before committing to a conversation.
 Click to preview each framework inline.

 Framework Highlights